UPDATEDred

 2. As the crow flies, which two countries separate Israel and Iran?

-4. Why won’t Australian Prime Minister Anthony Albanese be meeting US President Trump at a face-to-face meeting as planned?
+4. Why didn’t Australian Prime Minister Anthony Albanese meet US President Trump face-to-face at the G7 summit in Canada as planned?

 5. Watch reason did Israel’s President Benjamin Netanyahu give for launching the campaign against Iran?